semiessessi/gltoy-from-google-code/TextureTool/ReadMe.txt

 The application wizard creates one document type and one view:

-TextureToolDoc.h, TextureToolDoc.cpp - the document
+TextureTool_Document.h, TextureTool_Document.cpp - the document
-    These files contain your CTextureToolDoc class.
-Edit these files to add your special document data and to implement file saving and loading (via CTextureToolDoc::Serialize).
+    These files contain your CTextureTool_Document class.
+Edit these files to add your special document data and to implement file saving and loading (via CTextureTool_Document::Serialize).
     The Document will have the following strings:
         File extension:      ptx
         File type ID:        TextureTool.Document